-They found that listening to music causes our bodies to release the “feel good” hormone dopamine.
-In other words, music quite literally makes you feel good.
+They found that listening to melodies causes our bodies to release the “feel good” hormone dopamine.
+In other words, it quite literally makes you feel good.

 2. Eases pain:

 It turns out music doesn’t just help with emotional pain.
 It can help ease physical pain too.
-In fact, it may even help folks living with chronic pain pop a few less pain pills.
+In fact, it may even help folks living with chronic pain pop fewer pain pills.

-Research has shown listening to music reduces both acute and chronic pain.
-In one study, music provided significant pain relief for a group of folks suffering from the chronic widespread pain of fibromyalgia.
+Research has shown listening to tunes reduces both acute and chronic pain.
+In one study, music provided significant pain relief for a group of folks suffering from the chronic, widespread pain of fibromyalgia.

-When researchers played the relaxing pleasant music which volunteers had chosen for themselves their pain plummeted and their mobility improved.
+When researchers played the relaxing, pleasant soundtracks which volunteers had chosen for themselves their pain plummeted, and their mobility improved.